Veronica

 Cultivating Veronica plants can be quite rewarding due to their beautiful blossoms and low maintenance needs.
 To ensure a thriving garden, follow these key cultivation tips:

 • Sunlight: Plant your Veronica where it will receive full sun.
 This is essential for optimal growth and flowering.
+Six or more hours of direct sunlight per day is ideal.1

 • Soil: They prefer rich, well-draining soil.
 Preparing your garden bed with compost can enhance soil richness.
+A pH range of 6.0 to 8.0 is suitable for most Veronica species.

 • Watering: While established plants are drought-tolerant, ensure you water regularly during the first growing season to help the root system develop.
+Aim to keep the soil moist but not soggy, as overwatering can lead to root rot.

 These straightforward care tips are designed to help your Veronica flourish, providing a long season of color and charm to your garden space.
+With proper sunlight, well-draining soil, moderate watering, and occasional division, your Veronica plants will thrive and bring joy to your garden for years to come.

 Seasonal Considerations